WAT SRI SANPHET

 Wat Phra Sri Sanphet, being part of the royal palace, was exclusively used by the

 Ayutthayan Kings.
-No clergy was allowed to reside on the grounds, with exception of an
+No clergy was allowed to reside on its grounds, with exception of an

 occasionally invitation to pray and to perform ceremonies such as the taking of an oath of